holochain-devcamp/devcamp7-leap/README.md

 #### working with rust-analyzer VSC extension

 This is applicable for users of Microsoft Visual Studio Code.
-There's a great extenstion [rust-analyzer](https://rust-analyzer.github.io/) that simplifies working with code in many different ways.
-However, there's a catch when using it for a Holochain app: it won't work at first until you build a Rust project directly for each zome:
+There's a great extension [rust-analyzer](https://rust-analyzer.github.io/) that simplifies working with the code in many different ways.
+It requires build files to be present to work properly so we suggest to run `cargo build` in the `dna/course/zomes/courses/code/` directory to obtain them.

-1. open the project using the workspace file
-2. open a VSC terminal in the `code/` directory (Terminal > New Terminal)
-3. start a Holochain shell there
-4. do `cargo build`

-You only need to do it once for a project given that you won't be deleting the build files.
+**NOTE**: if you're running on MacOS this command wouldn't succeed with a linker error due to reasons that we can't explain in detail here.
+Don't worry about it though because you would still able to build & package your application by running `hc package` from the `dna/course` directory.

 ### Building